IGJoshua/coffi/README.md

 ```

 The `slice-global` function allows you to take an address without an associated
-scope and get a memory segment which can be deserialized.
+session and get a memory segment which can be deserialized.

-In cases like this where we don't know the scope of the pointer, we could use
+In cases like this where we don't know the session of the pointer, we could use
 `add-close-action!` to ensure it's freed.
 For example if a `free-vector!`
 function that takes a pointer exists, we could use this: